Matrix Measure Flows: A Novel Approach to Stable Plasticity in Neural Networks: Abstract

 \section{Abstract}

-Synapses--the connections between neurons in the brain--are constantly being updated.
-This updating is done for variety of reasons, such as helping the brain learn new tasks or adapt to new environments.
+This letter introduces the notion of a \textit{matrix measure flow} as a tool for analyzing the stability of neural networks with time-varying weights.
+Given a matrix flow -- for example, one induced by gradient-based adaptation -- the matrix measure flow tracks the progression of an associated matrix measure (or logarithmic norm).
+We show that for certain matrix flows of interest in computational neuroscience and machine learning, the associated matrix measure flow obeys a simple inequality.
+In the context of neuroscience, synapses -- the connections between neurons in the brain -- are constantly being updated.
+This plasticity subserves many important functions, such as memory consolidation and fast parameter adaptation towards real-time control objectives.
 However, synaptic plasticity poses a challenge for stability analyses of recurrent neural networks, which typically assume fixed synapses.
-To help overcome this challenge, we introduce the notion of a \textit{matrix measure flow}.
-Given a matrix flow, a matrix measure flow captures the evolution of an associated matrix measure (or logarithmic norm).
-We show that for certain matrix flows of interest in computational neuroscience, the associated matrix measure flow obeys a simple inequality.
-This inequality can be used in turn to infer the stability and contraction properties of recurrent neural networks with plastic synapses.
-We consider examples of synapses undergoing Hebbian and/or Anti-Hebbian plasticity, as well as covariance-based and gradient-based rules.
+Matrix measure flows allow the stability and contraction properties of recurrent neural networks with plastic synapses to be systematically analyzed.
+This in turn can be used to establish the robustness properties of neural dynamics, including those associated with problems in optimization and control.
+We consider examples of synapses subject to Hebbian and/or Anti-Hebbian plasticity, as well as covariance-based and gradient-based rules.

-\section{Introduction}
+\section{INTRODUCTION}

 Biological synapses are always in flux.
-Changes to synaptic strength can occur on timescales between hundreds of milliseconds to hours and days \citep{dayan2005theoretical}.
-As pointed out by \citet{zenke2017temporal}, this poses a challenge for the brain.
+Changes to synaptic strength can occur on timescales between hundreds of milliseconds to hours and days \cite{dayan2005theoretical}.
+These changes underlie myraid important functions, such as long-term learning and fast biological adaptive control.
+As pointed out by \cite{zenke2017temporal}, this poses a challenge for the brain.
 Synaptic plasticity inside a recurrent neural network can lead to uncontrolled instabilities.
 This can readily be seen for correlation-based learning rules such as Hebbian learning.
 If two neurons have correlated activity, the synaptic weight between them increases.
 Since the weight increased, their activity will correlate more, thus increasing the weight again, and so on.
-This is a positive feedback loop that will lead to exponential ``explosions" of activity if left unchecked \citep{dayan2005theoretical}.
-Since this explosion does not appear to happen in the brain, it is of interest to ask ``what synaptic plasticity rules" preserve overall stability?
+This is a positive feedback loop that will lead to exponential ``explosions" of activity if left unchecked \cite{dayan2005theoretical}.
+Since this explosion does not appear to happen in the brain, it is of interest to ask ``what synaptic plasticity rules preserve overall stability"?
+Of course, this stability problem is not limited to biological brains.
+It applies broadly to machines with changing parameters.